msiniscalchi/atom-latextools/MANUAL.md

 In order to find all applicable labels and bibtex keys, the plugin looks at the **saved** file.
 So, if you invoke this command and do not see the label or key you just entered, perhaps you haven't saved the file.

 Only bibliographies in external `.bib` files are supported: no `\bibitem...`.
 Sorry.

+As of version 0.8.1, citation commands from natbib, apacite and csquote are supported.

 Multi-file documents are fully supported.